Snapline

 Ex-Public Image Ltd drummer Martin Atkins produced their first CD.

 Irrespective

 As snippets of the recording filtered through the scene in China, the band's shows started drawing larger crowds, and they soon began to develop a strong following.
 A series of concerts at D-22 established them as one of the central bands in the scene, much loved by critics and musicians, although difficult at times for audiences to follow.
-In October, 2007, the performed a set at the Modern Sky festival.
+In October, 2007, they performed a set at the Modern Sky festival.
 After that show it was clear to many that Snapline was one of the key bands in the musical explosion emanating from Beijing.

 Press

 The subject of many articles in the Chinese press, the band was listed in the September 2007 edition of That's Beijing as one of the ten best bands in China and in an article in Rolling Stone that same year Li Qing was listed as one of China's four major guitar innovators.